Group to offer legal services to asylum seekers in Juarez

 “We mostly wanted to get the information out so people know we’re coming and start getting support and volunteers.
 It will be August before we get rolling,” Zapor said.

-El Paso immigration advocates said the group’s work in Juarez will compliment their efforts to procure legal advice and services to asylum seekers.
+El Paso immigration advocates said the group’s work in Juarez will complement their efforts to procure legal advice and services to asylum seekers.

 “They have been in touch since February, we’ve been having conversations about how to possibly partner.
 They have had success in the San Diego-Tijuana area,” said Marisa Limon, deputy director of the Hope Border Institute in El Paso.